-The "results_pct" files contains elections results at the precinct level -- specifically, the number of votes cast per choice (candidate or issue) per contest.
-Five vote counts are reported per entry: votes cast in-person on Election Day, votes cast absentee by mail, votes cast early via One-Stop, votes cast provisionally, and total votes cast.
+The files contain election results at the precinct level — specifically, the number of votes cast per choice (candidate or issue) per contest.
+Five vote counts are reported per entry: votes cast in-person on Election Day, votes cast absentee by mail, votes cast early via one-stop voting sites, votes cast provisionally, and total votes cast.

 What’s included?
 Contest information includes election date, contest title, and number of choices on the ballot.
 Candidate information includes name and party affiliation.
 Vote counts are broken down by county, precinct and voting method.
 See layout file for full list of variables.

 Why/when does the Precinct Sort take place?
 Per §163-132.5G, county boards are required to provide vote tabulation data by precinct.
-The precinct sort is a post-election re-tabulation whereby ballots are assigned to a precinct.
-Counties may use differing approaches to grouping ballots by voting method.
-The precinct sort takes place within 30 days of Election Day (previously within 60 days).
+The precinct sort is a post-election re-tabulation whereby precinct returns for each item on the ballot shall include the votes cast by all residents of that voting precinct who voted, regardless of where the voter voted.
+The precinct sort is to be completed within 30 days (previously 60) after the election.

 |Election Date||Precinct Sort Files|

 These PDFs contain the certified election results for recent past elections.
 Certification comes after the 100 county boards of elections certify results at the county level and after a series of post-election audits by election officials verifies the counts.
 The bipartisan State Board of Elections then votes to certify the contests.